malthe/chameleon/docs/reference.rst

 Description
 ~~~~~~~~~~~

-The *switch* and *case* construct is a short-hand syntax for
+The *switch* and *case* construct is a short-hand syntax for matching
-evaluating a set of expressions against a parent value.
+a set of expressions against a single parent.

-The ``tal:switch`` statement is used to set a new parent value and the
+The ``tal:switch`` statement is used to set a new parent expression
-``tal:case`` statement works like a condition and only allows content
+and the contained ``tal:case`` statements are then matched in sequence
-if the expression matches the value.
+such that only the first match succeeds.

-Note that if the case expression is the symbol ``default``, it always
+Note that the symbol ``default`` affirms the case precisely when no
-matches the switch.
+previous case has been successful.
+It should therefore be placed last.

 .. note:: These statements are only available in Chameleon 2.x and not
           part of the ZPT specification.